nighthawk9077/growbox-supervisor-system-arduino/README.md

 Copywrite, 2020 MIT License

 ### Change Log:

-    - Date: 20-04-20  Version: V20-04-20-Arduino
+    - Date: 20-04-20 Version: V20-04-20-V1B (Arduino Version):
-        - Original working code.
+        - Original working code
-            - temp, humidity, pressure & soil moisture
-            - alarms, hi & lows
-            - controlls light, exhaust fan, & humidifier
+            - beta version #1
+            - works with bme280, moisture sensors, real time clock
+            - has debug hooks, but not conforming to arduino debugging method yet
+            - No Blynk implimentation yet

+    - Date" 20-07-01 Version: V20-07-01-V2B-V2B:
+        - beta version #2
+        - added Blynk mobile virtual pin reads (from arduino to mobile app)
+        - renamed files and consolidated code to better work with Blynk
+        - Code compiles but has not been tested with the Blynk mobile app yet
+            - got to get local server configured for an additional device & design new Blynk mobile app
 ___________________________________________________________________________________________

 ### This is my design of a GROWbox Supervisor System (GROWSS) Arduino Version.
 The GROWSS system monitors temp, humidty, & soil moisture for 2 potted plants inside a grow box or tent.
-It also controls the lights, exhaust fan, & humidifier.
+It also controls the lights, exhaust fan, & humidifier/dehumidifier.

 ### A Blynk mobile app is used to monitor the values & alert when thre is an alarm present.
+The Blynk mobile app will eventually control the hardware & sensors on the arduino as well as change the alarm & threashold values.

-### The GROWSS system will be used in a 2'x4'x6' grow box, but can be used for other sizes of grow box/cabinet/room/tent.
+### The GROWSS system will be used in a 4'x4'x6' grow box, but can be used for other sizes of grow box/cabinet/room/tent.

 ### This design will have many stages until completion.
 Check documentation in the 'Files' tab above for detailed descriptions of the design.